LuvIsBadToTheBone/mathsheets/README.md

 To not get lost use another sheet to cover next line and a post-it where the results are... happy excersising

-It works with Python 3.8.10 but not with Python 3.4.2
+It works at least with Python 3.8.10 but not with Python 3.4.2